DASPRiD/shoutirc-php-client/README.md

-# ShourtIRC PHP client
+# ShoutIRC PHP client

-This is a PHP client for the ShourtIRC remote command server.
+This is a PHP client for the ShoutIRC remote command server.
 See: http://wiki.shoutirc.com/index.php/Remote_Commands